bethington/vscode-d2-txt-editor-extension/README.md

-# **CSV**
+# **TSV**

+Ex## Why TSV?

-Experience a whole new way to work with CSV files right inside VS Code.
-CSV transforms your CSV files into an interactive, spreadsheet-like experience—making it effortless to view, edit, and navigate your data with precision and speed.
+Working with TSV files shouldn't be a chore.
+With TSV, you get:ience a whole new way to work with TSV files right inside VS Code.
+TSV transforms your TSV files into an interactive, spreadsheet-like experience—making it effortless to view, edit, and navigate your data with precision and speed.

 ---